 Review the Criteria and Eligibility below.

-The award is given to a person who has made an outstanding contribution to the advancement of library services for the blind or physically disabled in Illinois.
+The award is given to a person who has made an outstanding contribution to the advancement of library services for people with print or other disabilities in Illinois.

 Criteria

-The nominee’s contribution(s) to advancing library services for the blind and physically disabled may take the form of:
+The nominee’s contribution(s) to advancing library services for people with disabilities may take the form of:

-- a recognized contribution to the Illinois program of service for the disabled;
+• a recognized contribution to the Illinois program of service for people with disabilities;

-The written nomination statement should support the criteria.
+The written nomination statement should support one or more of the applicable criteria.
 Attach any supporting documentation.

 Award Winners